reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 This article presents an opinionated approach to using packages to modularize a Java application and combines this with Spring Boot as a dependency injection mechanism and with ArchUnit to fail tests when someone has added an inter-module dependency that is not allowed.

 This allows us to develop components with clear APIs and clear boundaries, avoiding a big ball of mud.

+Let me know your thoughts in the comments!

 You can find an example application using this approach [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/boundaries).